 Treatment may be performed at either Dr. Chin’s office or a hospital setting depending on the complexity of the case.

 Our office is conveniently located in the Factoria area of Bellevue, at the intersection of I-90 and I-405.
 Ample free parking is available and we are located on the first floor for convenient access.

 The Envirostars program was created by the King County Hazardous Waste Management Program to give small businesses recognition for reducing hazardous materials and waste.
 Our office has received a 5 star rating, the highest possible rating, and we are the only Envirostars certified Oral and Maxillofacial surgery office in the Seattle-King County area as of 2018.

 We have worked to minimize the use of chemicals and production of wastes in our surgical practice and are constantly striving to minimize the use of paper.
 This has improved the work environment for our staff as well as improved the care we are able to offer our patients, while minimizing our impact on the environment.

 Dr. Chin enjoys researching new technology and applying it to his surgical practice.
-He has been on the forefront of digital applications to oral and maxillofacial surgery including the use of software to plan surgical procedures, digital x-rays, digital photos and videos for communication, implementing CAD/CAM technologies, 3-D printing and scanning capabilities, as well as breaking new ground in establishing the digital workflow and collaboration with fellow dentists, physicians, and dental laboratories.
+He has been on the forefront of digital applications to oral and maxillofacial surgery including the use of software to plan surgical procedures, digital x-rays, digital photos and videos for communication.
+He currently uses CAD/CAM technologies, 3-D printing and intraoral scanning to collaborate with fellow dentists, physicians, and dental laboratories.

 When appropriate, Dr. Chin has an in-office surgical laser which can be used for various soft tissue procedures.
 The laser can allow for improved surgical precision, the potential to decrease post-operative pain and allow faster healing, and the ability to complete surgeries without stitches.